krishnaexplore/java9demos/java9moduledemo/README.md

         opens org.books;
       }
     ```
-  * this app depdendence on 3 third party libraries, in JPMS we've to declair dependencies in module-info.java, <b>requires</b> is keyword to declair dependency
+  * this app dependence on 3 third party libraries, in JPMS we've to declair dependencies in module-info.java, <b>requires</b> is keyword to declair dependency

   * since jackson libraries works with reflection apis, so our code need to open to those libraries, that is why we've ```opens org.books```